Thompson Water Seal and Paint: A Winning Combination or Not?

 The Benefits of Paint

 In addition to enhancing the aesthetic appeal of surfaces, paint provides crucial protection.
 It acts as a defense against elements like UV rays and physical wear, potentially prolonging the lifespan of the underlying material.
-Therefore, when considering the application of paint over Thompson Water Seal, it is important to evaluate how these two products will interact.
+Therefore, when considering the application of paint over Thompson Water Seal, it’s important to evaluate how these two products will interact.

 Potential Problems with Using Both